DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/editingCode.rst

 Some useful conda commands::

+  conda env create $DEVROOT/DIRAC/environment.yml  # will create a conda environment named
+                                                   # dirac-development and install the
+						   # prerequiste packages

+  conda activate dirac-development #  will get you in the dirac-development environment
+  # or on conda versions prior to 4.6
+  source activate dirac-development

+  conda deactivate  # will exit from the conda environment
+  # or on conda versions prior to 4.6
+  source deactivate

      "conda env create $DEVROOT/DIRAC/environment.yml" will create a conda environment named dirac-development and install the prerequiste packages
      "conda activate dirac-development" or "source activate dirac-development" on conda versions prior to 4.6 will get you in the dirac-development environment
      "conda deactivate" or "source deactivate" on conda versions prior to 4.6 will exit from the conda environment